 These Jump Factors that we put in need to be explained.
-Ultimately, what we all want to know how the days to train and price jumped with each GPT model expansion, and then we want to know how we can scale the iron so we can speed up the time to train.
-The Jump Factors calculate the delta moving from one GPT model up to the next one, and we are skipping the T-5 11B model expect as it compares to the GPT-3 6.7B run.
+Ultimately, what we all want to know is how the days to train and the price jumped with each GPT model expansion, and then we want to know how we can scale the iron so we can speed up the time to train.
+The Jump Factors calculate the delta moving from one GPT model up to the next one, and we are skipping the T-5 11B model exceot as it compares to the GPT-3 6.7B run.
 (The T5 transformer model from Google shown in the chart is not a GPT-3 model but is an LLM.)
 So the jump to GPT-3 13B is compared to GPT-3 6.7B, not the T-5 11B run.
 And so forth.

 At the low-end of GPT-3 parameter scale on a four-node CS-2 cluster, boosting the parameter count some introduces a much larger training time than you might expect.
 Moving from 1.3 billion parameters to 6 billion parameters is a 4.6X increase in data, but it results in a 20X increase in training time.
 Moving from 6.7 billion to 13 billion parameters is another 1.9X increase, but training time jumps by 3.5X.
 With the GPT NeoX run, parameters go up by 1.5X, but training time only goes up by 1.2X.
 So this is not precisely linear as models increase in size.